MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

     * ask questions that assert details while asking for input
     * ask the characters to paint the scene for you
 * Be a fan of the player characters
-* Embrace the fantastic and the mundane: if the focus is on the mundane, add a dash of the fantastic and vice-versa
+* Embracekill the fantastic and the mundane: if the focus is on the mundane, add a dash of the fantastic and vice-versa
 * Exploit the setting guide
 * Respect your prep
 * Bring your characters to life